 He continued that in his commentary on al-ʿIzziyya, Egypt’s senior Mālikī authority ʿAbd al-Bāqī al-Zurqānī (d.
 1688) held that “smoking is permitted generally… but is prohibited inside mosques, when reading the Quran, and in enclosed spaces surrounded by other people as they would suffer from inhaling the smoke.”
 As was not uncommon for glosses of the genre, al-Jaʿalī refrains from directly stating his own opinion, instead presenting students a collection of the views of the school’s leading thinkers on the matter.
 Nevertheless, his position is not especially difficult to guess.
-In the two opinions he recorded – that there were conflicting views on the matter (Mayyāra) and that tobacco was generally permitted with the exclusion of certain spaces (al-Zurqānī) – the blanket prohibition of tobacco as either impure or intoxicating is notably absent.
-Jaʿalī’s choice of sources suggests that while he may have felt it was morally reprehensible, he did not maintain that smoking was legally forbidden.
+In the two opinions he recorded – that there were conflicting views on the matter (Mayyāra) and that tobacco was generally permitted with the exclusion of certain spaces (al-Zurqānī) – the blanket prohibition of tobacco as either impure or intoxicating is notably absent. al-Jaʿalī’s choice of sources suggests that while he may have felt it was morally reprehensible, he did not maintain that smoking was legally forbidden.

-He approaches a subchapter on divorce with similar concern for the arguments of the school’s later jurists.
-Jaʿalī treats the question of whether allusion (kināya) could be employed to end a marriage through a variety of possible utterances.
+He approaches a subchapter on divorce with similar concern for the arguments of the school’s later jurists. al-Jaʿalī treats the question of whether allusion (kināya) could be employed to end a marriage through a variety of possible utterances.
 After distinguishing apparent from indirect language, he considered the binding legal force of kināya in a declaration of divorce, for example saying one’s spouse was prohibited to them no differently than was consuming the flesh of a pig or the carcass of an animal.
 To resolve the question, al-Jaʿalī cites the nineteenth-century Azharī jurist Aḥmad al-Ṣāwī (d.
 1825).
 In his supercommentary (ḥāshīya) on al-Dardīr’s own gloss of his Aqrab al-masālik, al-Ṣāwī argued that if the marriage was consummated, the utterance had the force of three divorces (ṭalāq thalāth), a permanent dissolution that prohibited the couple from remarrying until the wife wed another man, consummated their marriage, was subsequently divorced, and completed the legally prescribed waiting period (ʿidda).
 However, were the original marriage unconsummated, the husband’s intention was crucial to determining the legally binding quality of the language.
 If his aim indeed was to divorce the woman three times, al-Ṣāwī held that the statement enacts a triple divorce no differently than for the consummated marriage.
 In instances where the husband’s objective was more limited, he was required to take an oath and only the number of divorces he intended when making the statement was considered valid.

-In another case of potential ambiguity, al-Jaʿalī describes a husband who announces that he is absolving himself of legal custody of his wife, telling her she was “khāliṣa” or “lasti lī ʿalā dhimma.” e excerpts al-Ṣāwī who clarified that because Mālik did not explicitly address the issue (lā naṣṣ fīhi), it remained open for selecting from among the various positions of the Mālikī school (istiẓhār).
+In another case of potential ambiguity, al-Jaʿalī describes a husband who announces that he is absolving himself of legal custody of his wife, telling her she was “khāliṣa” or “lasti lī ʿalā dhimma.”
+He excerpts al-Ṣāwī who clarified that because Mālik did not explicitly address the issue (lā naṣṣ fīhi), it remained open for selecting from among the various positions of the Mālikī school (istiẓhār).
 He cites the conflicting views of two of its foremost thinkers, the Egyptians Khalīl b.
 Isḥāq and one of his more prominent supercommentators ʿAlī al-ʿAdawī (d.
 1775).
 The former considered the phrase the equivalent of three divorces.
-On the other hand, al-ʿAdawī classified the act only a single and irrevocable divorce (ṭalqa bāʾina), a case of separation in which the marriage is technically dissolved but, in the first and second occurrences, could be resumed after the completion of the ʿidda they obtain a new marriage contract.
+On the other hand, al-ʿAdawī classified the act only a single and irrevocable divorce (ṭalqa bāʾina), a case of separation in which the marriage is technically dissolved but, in the first and second occurrences, could be resumed after the completion of the ʿidda provided they obtained a new marriage contract.